Lufisz/Lufisz/README.md

 - I love exploring new technologies and pushing my skills further.
 Right now, I'm diving deep into **React** to sharpen my front-end development expertise.

 ## My Goals
-- **Short-term goal**: Finish my course and build a portfolio that really showcases my abilities through real-world projects.
+- **Short-term goal**: Finish my course and build a portfolio that really highlights my ability to create real-world solutions.
-- **Long-term goal**: Create meaningful applications and eventually explore the **business side** of tech.
+- **Long-term goal**: Become a developer who creates impactful solutions, and maybe even explore opportunities in the business world.

 ## Skills
 Here's a glimpse into my technical toolkit: